neintendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: This script delete the file "betty" in /tmp/my_first_directory/betty.

-9-firstdirdeletion: This script removes the directory /tmp/my_first_directory
+9-firstdirdeletion: This script removes the directory /tmp/my_first_directory.

+10-back: This script moves to the previous working directory.